This page may contain affiliate links. See my privacy policy and disclosure statement for more information.

 Building Spanish sentences can be intimidating.
 To practice building basic Spanish sentences during these months when we’re not doing a lot of more formal school, we made our brief Spanish practice time into a game: Who will make the silliest Spanish sentence today?

-We made some cards with nouns, others with adjectives, and others with verbs.
+To get started, we made some cards with nouns, others with adjectives, and others with verbs.
 These are words he’s already heard many times in the past.
+We have been learning Spanish for years!

 We each take a card from each pile: noun, adjective, verb.
 Then we read aloud the sentence, translate it, and then change it some way to make it even more funny.